-- Start Realtime Landscaping Photo. - From the welcome menu, click Import a new background picture using the wizard.
-Or, if the welcome menu is not active, select Tools > Picture Import Wizard - 3.
-Click Next. - 4.
-Select Background and click Next. - 5.
-Navigate to your picture and click Open. - Note: When you upload pictures from your digital camera, they are usually placed in the folder named My Pictures. - Your picture will then be displayed.
+- 1. Start Realtime Landscaping Photo.

+- From the welcome menu, click Start a New Landscape using the Wizard.
+Or, if the welcome menu is not active, select Tools > Picture Import Wizard.

+- 3. Click Next.

+- 4. Select Background and click Next.

+- 5. Navigate to your picture and click Open.

+Note: When you upload pictures from your digital camera, they are usually placed in the folder named My Pictures.

+- Your picture will then be displayed.
 To select a different one, click the picture and repeat the previous step.
-If this is the picture you want to use, click Next. - 7.
-Click Set File Name and enter a name for the imported picture.
+If this is the picture you want to use, click Next. - Click Set File Name and enter a name for the imported picture.
 Pictures from digital cameras usually have cryptic names, such as DSCN1668.JPG.
 This step lets you give the imported picture a name that is easier to remember. - 8.
 Click Next and then Finish.
 Your picture will appear in the background and you can begin designing the landscape.